-Doctor Convicted of Massive Healthcare Fraud
+Doctor Convicted of Massive Health Care Fraud

 Melgen’s use of Lucentis plays a role in the pending criminal case.
 He is charged with showering Sen. Menendez with gifts and campaign contributions in exchange for political favors, including lobbying for Melgen in his dispute with Medicare over his use of Lucentis.

-Menendez allegedly met with top officials from the Centers for Medicare and Medicaid Services and advocated for Melgen between 2009 and 2013.
-Meanwhile, the senator was taking trips on Melgen’s private jet and vacationing at the doctor’s villa in the Dominican Republic, prosecutors say.
+Menendez allegedly advocated for Melgen in conversations with top officials from the Centers for Medicare and Medicaid Services (CMS) between 2009 and 2013.
+Meanwhile, he was taking trips on Melgen’s private jet and vacationing at the doctor’s villa in the Dominican Republic, prosecutors say.
+He discussed Melgen’s Lucentis billing dispute in meetings with the acting administrator of CMS in June 2012 and with the head of the Department of Health and Human Services in August 2012, according to the bribery-charge indictment.

 Both men have pleaded not guilty in that case.

-Melgen already faces a lengthy sentence in the healthcare fraud case and could spend the rest of his life behind bars.
+Melgen already faces a lengthy sentence in the health care fraud case and could spend the rest of his life behind bars.
 He is to be sentenced in July.